riera90/generic-makefile/README.md

 		rm -rf .git .gitignore example gtests

-- Move the licence and readme to the make-files folder (the license is required to remain in the project)
+- Move the license and readme to the make-files folder (the license is required to remain in the project)

 		mv ./*.md ./make-files/